Get to Know Our Clinical Psychologist

 • Registered Clinical Psychologist, AHPRA PsyBA: PSY0001523710

-• Endorsed Supervisor, AHPRA PsyBA
+• Endorsed Supervisor AHPRA PsyBA

-• Member, Australian Association of Psychologists Inc
+• Member of the Australian Association of Psychologists MAAPi

 Selected Publications